OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 OneSparse can traverse with BFS by dividing the number of edges in the graph by the run time.

-## Storing Graphs

-OneSparse can serialize and deserialize graphs into Postgres objects to and from an on-disk state.
-This state can come from various sources, but the simplest is the ["TOAST" storage]() of large variable length data arrays in rows.
-However, the one major limitation of this approach is that Postgres is limited by design to a maximum TOAST size of about 1 gigabyte which typically limits TOASTed graphs to a few hundred million edges at most.
-TOAST storage is very useful for small graphs, or sub-graphs of a large graph, but graphs with many billions of edges blow right past this size limit, so OneSparse also provides functions for loading much larger graphs from either SQL queries, Large Object storage, or most optimally, from compressed files on the server filesystem itself.

 ## Degree Centrality

 At first a matrix might seem like an odd way to store a graph, but